SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Implementation details Parallelisation

 When running a large simulation over \MPI using many ranks, an important question is how to share the workload across all the ranks and their host compute nodes.
 This is important, beyond the obvious reasons like limited memory and CPU cores per node, as the progression of a simulation with synchronisation points is determined by the slowest part.

-The simulation workload consists of not just particles and their memory, but also the associated computation, which can vary depending on the types of particles, the current state and environment of the particles, as well as the costs of internode communication.
+The simulation workload consists of not just particles and their memory, but also the associated computation, which can vary depending on the types of particles, the current state and environment of the particles, as well as the costs of inter-node communication.
 All these elements play their part.

 A representation of the workload and communication can be constructed by considering the hyper-graph of all top-level cells, where graph vertices represent cells and the edges represent the connections to the nearest neighbours (so each vertex has up to 26 edges).
 In this graph the vertices represent the computation done by the cell's tasks and the edges represent only the computation done in pair-interaction tasks.
 This follows since pair interactions are the only ones that could involve non-local data, so the computation in tasks spanning an edge should be related to the communication needed.
-Now any partition of this graph represents a partition of the computation and communication, i.e. the graph nodes belonging to each partition will belong to an \MPI rank, and the data belonging to each cell resides on the rank to which it was assigned.
+Now, any partition of this graph represents a partition of the computation and communication, i.e. the graph nodes belonging to each partition will belong to an \MPI rank, and the data belonging to each cell resides on the rank to which it was assigned.
+Such a decomposition is shown in Fig.~\ref{fig:details:graph} for a simple toy example.

 The weighting of the vertices and edges now needs to reflect the actual work and time expected to be used for communication.
 Initially, the only knowledge we have of the necessary weights is the association of particles and cells, so we only have vertex weights.
 However, when a simulation is running, every task is timed to CPU tick accuracy and thus has a direct wall-clock measurement to reflect the computation.
 This will never be perfect, as other effects like interruptions from other processes will add time, but should be good enough.
-Note that it also naturally accounts for unknowns, like CPU speed and compiler optimizations, that a non-timed system would need to know about for all the different task types.
+Note that it also naturally accounts for unknowns, like CPU speed and compiler optimisations, that a non-timed system would need to know about for all the different task types.
 So, once all the tasks of a simulation have run, we then know how long they take and can then use these real-world weights in the graph.

 Decomposing such graphs is a standard problem in computer science and multiple packages exist in the literature.
 We chose to use \metis and \parmetis \citep{metis}.